rahulc07/Tucana-Autobuild/README.md

-# Tucana-Currency-Checks
+# Tucana-Autobuild

-The currency check scripts for Tucana
+The currency check scripts for Tucana and an autobuild system

 These find the latest version of most of the packages in the Tucana repo